james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 out-of-the-box.
 Each hosting provider is different, so it is impossible for me to provide instructions for them all.

-If you use a hosting provider to run the container directly, it will need three permenent storage areas mapped to these directories inside the container
+If you use a hosting provider to run the container directly, it will need three permanent storage areas mapped to these directories inside the container

 	/opt/pyrar/storage